-The following tutorial applies to Desktop version of Internet Explorer 11.
-Modern UI/Metro version is covered in a separate guide.
+The following tutorial applies to the Desktop version of Internet Explorer 11.
+The Modern UI/Metro version in Windows 8.1 is covered in a separate guide.

-Just like Internet Explorer 10, version 11 has Download Manager for managing completed and ongoing downloads; and Pinned Sites with the ability of using different tasks via Taskbar icon, such as opening main links, displaying notifications, checking unread e-mail count, etc.
+Internet Explorer 11 has Download Manager for managing completed and ongoing downloads; and Pinned Sites with the ability to use different tasks via Taskbar icon, such as opening main links, displaying notifications, checking unread e-mail count, etc.

-You can open Download Manager using keyboard shortcut Ctrl+J or by clicking Tools button (keyboard shortcut Alt+X) and clicking View downloads.
+You can open Download Manager using the keyboard shortcut Ctrl+J or by clicking/tapping the Tools button (keyboard shortcut Alt+X) and clicking View downloads.

 Click Save to put the downloaded file to your default download folder, typically a folder named Downloads in your user profile folder.

 You can also choose not to download the file by clicking Cancel.

 For non-executable files (such as documents, spreadsheets, etc), the Run button is replaced by the Open button.